AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/frontmatter.md

 382. Policies and Planning 4811

-383. Development, Application, & Support of Dual-Use Technologies 3 4831
+383. Development, Application, and Support of Dual-Use Technologies 4831

 384. Manufacturing Technology 4841